 The preliminary results does not include costs tied to Lithia’s recent acquisition of DCH Auto Group Inc. Lithia disclosed that revenue from continuing operations jumped 21 percent to $1.3 billion from $1.1 billion a year earlier.

 The company, however, disclosed that its operating income for the quarter was mitigated partly because of shrinking used-car profit margins due to a drop in used-car values.
 Analysts at RBC Capital Markets remarked that Lithia’s results indicates a shift in the used-vehicle pricing market that may add “some incremental pressure” to the used-vehicle gross profit performance across the auto industry.

-Lithia chief executive CEO Bryan DeBoer said in a statement that the company’s top-line revenue, new vehicle sales, service and parts, and F&I per unit exceeded expectations.
+Lithia Chief Executive Officer Bryan DeBoer said in a statement that the company’s top-line revenue, new vehicle sales, service and parts, and F&I per unit exceeded expectations.
 He noted that used vehicle margins were around 130 basis points lower than anticipated, no thanks to declining used vehicle values.

 DeBoer remarked that used-car same-store sales jumped 13 percent.
 On a continuing operations basis, Lithia is expecting a full-year revenue of between $5.2 billion and $5.4 billion, with new-vehicle sales and used-car sales jumping 35 and 32 percent, respectively.

 The company also expects a jump in service body and parts sales to about 34 percent.
 Lithia expects 2014 F&I gross profit of $1,170 per unit.